AmitabhPathak/AmitabhPathak.github.io/README.md

 # Website(in progress)
-This is my wesite.
+This is my website.
 The work is in progress.